-Today, chemical injection systems odorize transmission pipelines, most large cities, many medium-size loads, and even some small loads in particular applications.
+Today, chemical injection systems odorize transmission pipelines, large cities, many medium-size loads, and even some small loads in particular applications.
 The injection occurs with either a pump or a drip method that injects a known odorant volume into the gas pipeline.
 By adding small amounts of liquid odorant into moving gas, the gas becomes odorized.
 In this odorizer style, a computer controller monitors the flow, which will vary the injection rate.

 There are three odorant injection technologies worthy of mention:

-Pipelines first used drip technology to odorize high-flow systems having little variation in flow when temperatures and pressures were stable.
+Pipelines first used drip technology to odorize high-flow systems having slight variation in flow when temperatures and pressures were stable.
 In these systems, a needle valve controls the odorant to drip into the gas stream.
-Unfortunately, because of the frequent clogging of the needle valve due to odorant viscosity, density variation, and odorant deposits, the system required operator presence to monitor performance through a peephole.
+Unfortunately, the system required operator presence to monitor performance through a peephole because of the frequent clogging of the needle valve due to odorant viscosity, density variation, and odorant deposits.

 The drip tube is in a measurement chamber equipped with an optical sensor that sends electrical pulses with each drop dispensed.
 Drop size is dependent on the mass of the droplet, the surface tension of the odorant, and the surface area of the drip tube tip.
 Surface tension is slightly reliant on odorant temperature, requiring a simple linear correction.
 Therefore, the only variable needed to calibrate the drop’s mass is the odorant temperature.
-This methodology of odorant metering is more direct than measuring volume and converting to mass.
+This methodology of odorant metering is more direct than measuring volume and converting it to mass.

 Electrically or Pneumatically Driven Pump

 In another injection model, the odorant pumps into the pipeline gas stream through an electrical or pneumatic pump.
 An electronic system monitors the gas flow and controls the pump.
 Typically this design is suitable for odorizing gas flow rates above 175,000 SCFH.

 Advantages and Disadvantages of Odorant Injection Odorizers